seerocode/mta-alerts-scraper/README.md

 ## Installation and Setup Instructions

+### R Markdown Notebook

+If you want to jump straight into the data, download RStudio desktop from [here](https://www.rstudio.com/products/rstudio/download/#download) if you don't have it already and open the `mta-alerts.Rmd` notebook in the `analysis` directory to run the notebook with the data for outages.

+Alternatively, you can open the CSV file in your preferred CSV editor but be warned that it is 220,000+ rows of data.

 ### Scraper

 📝**NOTE:** *The required data for this project has already been scraped and is available in the `analysis` directory as well as back up database files in the `db-backup` directory.
 The scraper is intentionally slow to prevent your IP from getting blocked.
 Each request lasts anywhere between 35 and 45 seconds and therefore should take about **24 hours** to scrape a year's worth of data.*